 Preparing for your appointment

-If you're concerned because you're having repeated emotional outbursts, you can talk with your primary care doctor, or you may want to make an appointment with someone who specializes in treating emotional disorders, such as a psychiatrist, psychologist or social worker.
+If you're concerned because you're having repeated emotional outbursts, talk with your primary care doctor or make an appointment with someone who specializes in treating emotional disorders, such as a psychiatrist, psychologist or social worker.

 What you can do

-Preparing a list of questions can help you make sure you cover everything that's important to you.
+Prepare a list of questions to make sure you cover everything that's important to you.
 For intermittent explosive disorder, some basic questions to ask your doctor include: